 Another avenue for public participation is the convening of persons who have an interest in a particular issue to help craft proposals to address that issue.
 A stakeholder is anyone with an interest in the outcome of a water quality or water rights issue or decision.
 The "stake" being referred to may be a direct financial, community, or personal one (such as living in the neighborhood or owning a site to be cleaned up), or it may involve a policy or other interest (protecting a particular water body, preserving industry, or ensuring the health of a community).
-The convening of stakeholder groups brings government, private industry, public interest groups and other citizens together to make decisions about the state's water resources.
+The convening of stakeholder groups brings government, private industry, public interest groups and issue or decision.

+A stakeholder is anyone with an interest in the outcome of a water quality or water rights other citizens together to make decisions about the state's water resources.
 In order to ensure a successful outcome, all who are affected by or could affect the decision should be involved.
 More and more, both the State and Regional Boards are utilizing stakeholder groups and the expertise they possess to help address pressing issues and craft solutions to those issues.
 In the context of the Water Boards, they are used in many different situations, from the establishment of water quality objectives, to development of best practices for underground storage tank payments, to implementation of forestry management practices to name a few.